-Geoffrey Dunbar is an Assistant Chief in the International Economic Analysis Department.
+Geoffrey Dunbar is a Director in the International Economic Analysis Department.
 His research interests include applied econometrics and the macroeconomic implications of demographic change.
 He received his PhD in economics from Queen’s University.

 We use data from the Survey of Financial Security and the Survey of Household Spending to estimate the incidence and extent of income under-reporting in Canada in 1998 and 2004.
 We estimate that the proportion of households under-reporting income is roughly 35 to 50 per cent in both years.

 I use data from the Bank of Canada’s Bank Note Distribution System and exploit a natural experiment offered by the timing of Easter in the Gregorian calendar to analyze the effects of demographic change for currency demand.

 "Seasonal adjustment, demography, and GDP growth," Canadian Journal of Economics, Canadian Economics Association, Vol. 46(3), pages 811-835, August 2013.

 "Working parents and total factor productivity growth," Journal of Population Economics, (with Stephen Easton).
 Springer, Vol. 26(4), pages 1431-1456, October 2013.

 "The Family and Medical Leave Act and the labor productivity of parents," Economics Letters, Elsevier, Vol. 118(2), pages 334-336, 2013.

 "Returns-to-scale and the equity premium puzzle," Journal of Economic Dynamics and Control, Elsevier, Vol. 37(9), pages 1736-1754, 2013.